 The 6th Chord

-The major 6th family of ʻukulele jazz chords is a direct substitution for ANY major chord, regardless of key.
+The major 6th family of ukulele jazz chords is a direct substitution for any MAJOR chord, regardless of key.
 So if I was playing a 1 4 5 in the key of G, I’d play: G, C, D. But if I wanted to substitute 6th chords for these plain majors, I’d play: G6, C6, D6.